ClickHouse/clickhouse-java/clickhouse-cli-client/README.md

 # ClickHouse Command-line Client

+## Warning
-Note: clickhouse-cli-client package planed to be deprecated from version 0.6.0
+`clickhouse-cli-client` package is deprecated from version 0.6.0 and it's going to be removed in `0.7.0`.
+We recommend using [clickhouse-client](https://clickhouse.com/docs/en/interfaces/cli) instead.

 This is a thin wrapper of ClickHouse native command-line client.
 It provides an alternative way to communicate with ClickHouse, which might be of use when you prefer: